Parcel of Rogues (album)

 "Robbery with Violins" is better known as "The Bank of Ireland" (in O'Neill's book).
 A version of this tune was played in the film Titanic.
 "The Ups and Downs" is also known as "The Maid of Tottenham".
 The satirical "Cam Ye O'er Frae France" refers to King George I and the Jacobite rising of 1715.

-Two of the songs on this album originate in Hogg's Jacobite Reliques, while "Rogues in a Nation" is an adaptation of Robert Burns' poem denouncing the Act of Union in 1707 that united England and Scotland.
-The title of the album derives from a line in the song "Rogues in a Nation", here sung a cappella.
+Hogg's Jacobite Relics included Cam Ye O'er Frae France and "Rogues in a Nation", the lyrics of which, later attributed to Robert Burns, denounce the negotiators of the 1707 Act of Union that united the Parliaments of Scotland and England, The title of the album derives from a line in the song "Rogues in a Nation", here sung a cappella.

 The sleeve shows a milkmaid on decorated tiles, possibly alluding to the recording venue: "Sound Techniques" studio, a former dairy, which still has a statue of a cow on the wall.

 The album uses more overdubbing than any previous album by Steeleye Span.
 On "Hares on the Mountain" there are two channels for Peter Knight's mandolins, two for recorders and one for him playing harmonium.
 On "The Weaver and the Factory Maid" Maddy Prior is heard on three channels, counterpointing herself.

 The album saw the band re-introduce the use of drums, driven in part by Rick Kemp's background in rock.
 After the album was released, the band undertook a US tour, opening for Jethro Tull.
 Owing to this, the band decided to add a full-time drummer in the person of Nigel Pegrum.
 The drums took the band further in the direction of rock, as demonstrated by "The Wee Wee Man" and "Cam Ye O'er Frae France".